• Skip to primary navigation

 1. Add the parboiled noodles and toss everything together until the noodles are well coated with a slightly crisp exterior.

-2. Remove the noodles from the heat and toss in the Parmesan and green onion.
+2. Remove the garlic noodles from the heat and toss in the Parmesan and green onion.

 Garlic noodle sauce tossed with noodles in a wok.